-I (Debbie, the mom of Songbird Artistry) am honored to share with you that this week I hit the road to New Hampshire to take part in a group art show, Truth Be Told: an Artful Gathering of Women, featuring the members of The Gathering: 14 female polymer clay artists, seven of whom identify as Black and seven of whom identify as White.
-The show will be our first opportunity to showcase our works collectively, and it will be on display at the Two Villages Art Society in Concootook, NH, from October 23rd until November 13th.
-You can join me virtually for a Facebook Live viewing of the opening on October 23rd at 11:00am.
-Join Here.
+I (Debbie, the mom of Songbird Artistry) am honored to bring, Truth Be Told: an Artful Gathering of Women to our shop.
+Featuring the members of The Gathering: 14 female polymer clay artists, seven of whom identify as Black and seven of whom identify as White, the show showcases our works collectively, and it will be on display June 24 - August 13.

 The concept of the show is based on a series of words selected by each artist, that they feel relates to the topics discussed in our conversations.
 Some of the words include “repair,” “consciousness,” “truth,” and “love.”
 The word I chose is “legacy,” and I have translated the concept of legacy into my piece for the show.

 Legacy: Life is tough and we often are faced with hard choices and decisions.
 How do we handle those?
 How does one want to be remembered?
 When I think of my legacy, it has so many layers, including one that relates to racism.
 When I die, if someone looked back on my life, would they say I was a racist?
 A bystander?
 Would they say I did something?
 But, the word means so much more to me… I have a granddaughter; what kind of world are we leaving for her and her generation?

 In addition to our collaborative word series, I will also be displaying four works that I have created as a collection called She Persists.
 Included in this set are pieces entitled:

 She Persists: Women in Power

 I finished the final piece in the series shortly before I left for New Hampshire: Eye Persist.